NCIP/gdc-docs/docs/API/Users_Guide/Submission.md

 The GDC API will also return a list of all errors by entity.

-### Retrieving Entities

-`GET /v0/submission/<program>/<project>/entities/entity_id_string.` This endpoint is for retrieving existing GDC entities by ID.
-For more advanced querying on entities or retrieving set of entities, the GraphQL endpoint described in Section 6.4 is recommended.

-The return type of a GET on this endpoint is a JSON array containing JSON object elements, each corresponding to a provided ID.
-Return results are unordered.

-If any ID is not found in the database, a status code of 404 is returned with the missing IDs.

-**Parameters**

-* **program** (str) – The program to which the case belongs and the context in which the API request is valid.
-The program is the human-readable name, e.g.
-TCGA.

-* **project** (str) – The project to which the case belongs and the context in which The API request is valid.
-The project is the human-readable code, e.g.
-BRCA.

-* **ids** (str) – A comma separated list of ids specifying the entities to retrieve.
-These ids may be official GDC ids or project unique submitter_id.

 ### Updating Entities

 `PUT /v0/submission/<program>/<project>/` This endpoint is used to update/create GDC entities.
 Using the PUT method on a project’s endpoint